Rural, Farming, and Agricultural Law

 Our experience

-Being based in the heart of Devon, our South Molton office deals almost exclusively with agricultural and rural law.
+Being based in the heart of Devon, our South Molton office deals almost exclusively with agricultural, farming, and rural law.
 Agricultural matters are also dealt with in our Barnstaple office.
 We deal with a broad spectrum of work, including matters as diverse as hunting rights in the south west outside of the Duchy of Cornwall, the reservation of fishing rights and the transfer of working farms as a going concern.

 We work closely with the agricultural teams at the major banks and financial institutions.
 We have also established close links with other farming and agricultural professionals, including accountants, land agents and farm business advisors.
-We know that our job fits into a bigger picture with a requirement to work in tandem with others to give you the best commercial advantage possible.
+We know that our job fits into a bigger picture, with a requirement to work in tandem with others to give you the best commercial advantage possible.

 Unique local knowledge